PostHog/posthog.com/contents/blog/how-to-work-out-what-users-need.md

 ### How does PostHog do this?
 Competitor research is an on-going process at PostHog, which involves both actively looking into our competitor's products and communitities to identify opportunities, as well as the market at large.

 There's no shortcut here; research takes time to do and has to be done thoroughly.
 However, it's also something that is supported by other types of research - many times in user feedback calls we hear from customers who have used competitors in the past, such as Saga, who have [run Mixpanel and PostHog side-by-side to compare performance](/customers/saga).

+## Further reading

+- [Finding your North Star metric and why it matters](/blog/north-star-metrics): Successful products need actionable metrics.
+Here's how to find them.

+- [An introduction to customer retention](/blog/introduction-to-customer-retention): Explains customer retention, why it's important and tactics you can use to reduce churn

+- [How to achieve B2B product market fit](/blog/how-to-product-market-fit): How to approach finding market fit for a B2B product

-> PostHog is an open source analytics platform you can host yourself.
+> PostHog is an open-source analytics platform you can host yourself.
 We help you build better products faster, without user data ever leaving your infrastructure.

 <ArrayCTA />